Maigoscode/All_Flask-Rest-Api-projects/README.md

 .matplotlib.

-.datetime.
 #
 # 3. Data
-There are sales data available for 45 stores of Walmart in Kaggle.
-This is the data that covers sales from 2010-02-05 to 2012-11-01.
+There are Weather data available in Kaggle.
+This dataset contains the monthly average value of Bangladesh temperature and rain from 1901 to 2015.
 #
 # 4. Implementation
-In this project, we used .....
+In this project, I have used anaconda Jupyter notebook...
 #
 # 5. Result
 The details of the results show in the code.